Overview

 Verdict

 For most new hires and early-career employees, the new regime is the safe default.
-For experienced employees with mortgages, PPF, ELSS, and NPS contributions, a quick calculation almost always reveals the old regime wins.
+Experienced employees with mortgages, PPF, ELSS, and NPS contributions will almost always find the old regime wins once they run the numbers.
 Use the Income Tax Calculator at the start of every financial year to confirm before informing your employer.